 Novel integration and fabrication methods are developed for applications of CNTs, CNFs, and inorganic NWs as on-chip integrated circuit interconnects, thermal interface materials, transistors, and chemical/biochemical sensors.
 We are currently working on further evaluation and optimization of both materials properties and processes.

 6. Energy conversion and storage

-The large surface area of CNTs, CNFs, and nanowires is attractive for the development of new solar cells, supercapacitors, and lithium ion batteries.
-Active energy materials such as TiO2, Si, MnO2, V2O5, etc. are deposited as a thin porous shell on the vertically aligned CNF array by MOCVD, ion sputtering and electrodeposition to form interesting core-shell structures which have been explored as novel vertical 3D architectures for dye-sensitized solar cells (DSSCs), lithium-ion batteries, and supercapacitors.
-The fundamental understanding of energy conversion through materials and interface modification is being pursued with the support from NSF’s nanomanufacture program (xxx) NASA EPSCoR program.
-These research projects are also a part of the large-scale collaboration involving researchers from all three major universities in Kansas, which is supported by the NSF EPSCoR program.
+The large surface area of CNTs, CNFs, and nanowires are attractive for the development of new solar cells, supercapacitors, and lithium-ion batteries.
+Active energy materials such as TiO2, Si, MnO2, V2O5, etc. are deposited as a thin porous shell on the vertically aligned CNF array by MOCVD, ion sputtering and electrodeposition to form interesting core-shell structures which have been explored as novel vertical 3D architectures for dye-sensitized solar cells (DSSCs), lithium-ion batteries, supercapacitors and electrocatalyst supports.
+The fundamental understanding of energy conversion through materials and interface modification is being pursued with the support from NSF, NASA and DOE.
+These research projects are also a part of the large-scale collaboration involving researchers from all three major universities in Kansas, which was supported by the NSF EPSCoR program.